-- substantial acquisition of the shares of the company by one or more persons; - restructuring of the company through a merger, amalgamation or demerger; - debt restructuring, change in the goods or services provided by the company or change in the technology used by the company; - issuance of securities of the company for cash, property, claims or other appropriate purposes; or - corporate restructuring measures, such as merger or de-merger and sale of assets.
+- restructuring of the company through a merger, amalgamation or demerger; - debt restructuring, change in the goods or services provided by the company or change in the technology used by the company; - issuance of securities of the company for cash, property, claims or other appropriate purposes; or - corporate restructuring measures, such as merger or de-merger and sale of assets.

 The Resolution Plan is required to contain all relevant terms of the proposed reorganisation and its proposed effect on the rights of relevant stakeholders.
-At the minimum, the resolution plan must:
+At the minimum, the Resolution Plan must:

-- provide for payment of insolvency resolution process costs in priority to payment of other debts; - provide for payment to Operational Creditors (of amounts equal to at least the payments such Operational Creditors would have received during a liquidation process or the payment they would have received if the resolution plan value was distributed according to the waterfall in liquidation) in priority over financial creditors; - provides for payment to dissenting Financial Creditors (of amounts equal to at least the payments such dissenting Financial Creditors would have received during a liquidation process) in priority to any payments to assenting Financial Creditors; - provides for management of the affairs of the company after approval of the Resolution Plan;
+- provide for payment of insolvency resolution process costs in priority to payment of other debts; - provide for payment to Operational Creditors (of amounts equal to at least the payments such Operational Creditors would have received during a liquidation process or the payment they would have received if the resolution plan value was distributed according to the waterfall in liquidation, whichever is higher) in priority over financial creditors; - provide for payment to dissenting Financial Creditors (of amounts equal to at least the payments such dissenting Financial Creditors would have received during a liquidation process)

-- provides for the term and implementation of the Resolution Plan; - provides for adequate means for supervision of implementation of the Resolution Plan; - provides for a statement as to how the Resolution Plan has dealt with the interests of all stakeholders of the company; - does not contravene any law in force; and - that it is feasible and viable
+- in priority to any payments to assenting Financial Creditors; - provide for management of the affairs of the company after approval of the Resolution Plan; - provide for the term and implementation of the Resolution Plan; - provide for adequate means for supervision of implementation of the Resolution Plan; - provide for a statement as to how the Resolution Plan has dealt with the interests of all stakeholders of the company; - provide for a statement giving details if the resolution applicant or any of its related parties has failed to implement or contributed to the failure of implementation of any other resolution plan approved by the Adjudicating Authority at any time in the past - not contravene any law in force; and - demonstrate that it addresses the cause of default, is feasible and viable, has provisions for effective implementation, has provisions for approvals required (and timelines for the same) and that the resolution applicant has the capability to implement the Resolution Plan.